The Meaning Behind Keep Tahoe Blue

 TRPA receives direction on decisions from a Governing Board and Advisory Planning Commission.
 They also receive direction from many stakeholders and members of the public.
 The Agency reports on their activities regularly to the Nevada and California state legislatures.
 Lakefront buyer and sellers will work closely with TRPA on any changes that are proposed for the property.

 In 1987, The League to Save Lake Tahoe successfully advocated for limited development on wetlands and steep slopes.
 Urban boundaries were establish in 1993.
 They led the effort to ban two stroke jet skis in 1999.
 To preserve the headwaters of Tahoe's longest river, they banned grazing in Meiss Meadows in 2002.

 What You Can Do

-There are ways you can Keep Tahoe Blue, by being aware of invasive species, irrigation runoff or car pollutants when living in or visiting Lake Tahoe.
+There are ways you can Keep Tahoe Blue.
+Become aware of invasive species, irrigation runoff or car pollutants when living in or visiting Lake Tahoe.
 Ensure that your boat is inspected for invasive species and mussels prior to using it on Lake Tahoe.
 Ride your bike or use the Summer Trollies to get around the lake.

 As your real estate adviser, I can help you understand the importance of TRPA's Best Management Practices to control erosion and runoff on your property.
 There are many nuances and ordinances that ensure that the basin is protected and working with a knowledgeable agent will ensure that your transaction is stress free.

 The efforts of these organizations have been tremendously successful.
 The pristine clarity of Lake Tahoe should never be taken for granted.
 Scientists continue to monitor and educate the public on new threats.
 Together, with organizations like TRPA and The League to Save Lake Tahoe, the rules ensure that we Keep Lake Tahoe Blue.
 If you have any questions about TRPA and it's lakefront property ownership impacts, contact me today!